Collection Page

 sorting and filtering of the items.

-Ever Wondered Why It's Called Collection
+Ever Wondered Why It's Called Collection Instead of Table?

-?Great question!
+Collection Instead of Table?Great question!
 The answer is quite simple: because a table is just one

 particular way to visualize a large list of elements.
 Since the core